haasr/printer-gui/README.rst

 -----------------------------------
 | My printer server only handles 2 file types: PDF and DOCX.
 DOCX
 | files are actually converted to PDF in order to be printed with
-| the 'lp' command-line utitlity.
+| the 'lp' command-line utility.
 Perhaps if I get really bored,
 | I will look for other conversion tools and rewrite the
 | printer/file_printer.py module to support converting JPEGs
 | and PNGs.
 Anyhow, the following utilities need to be installed: